 Section 1.
 California Health and Safety Code (H & S Code) section 13869.7 (a) provides that a fire protection district organized pursuant to Part 2.7 (commencing with section 13800) of Division 12 of the H & S Code, may adopt building standards relating to fire and panic safety that are more stringent than the building standard adopted by the State Fire Marshal and contained in the California Building Standards Code.
 H & S Code section 13869.7(c) requires a fire protection district to transmit its adopted ordinance to the county where the ordinance will apply and allows the legislative body of a county to ratify, modify or deny an adopted fire protection district ordinance.
-The fire protection districts within the boundaries of San Diego County have collaborated to adopt by an ordinance for each district, the 2013 California Fire Code.
-The 2014 Consolidated Fire Code is based upon the County's 2014 Fire Code as currently amended and adopted in Title 9, Division 6, Chapter 1 of the County Code, subject to the modifications of each fire protection district to the Building Standards Code based upon their respective determinations as to what modifications are reasonably necessary because of local climatic, geological and topographical conditions within the district.
+The fire protection districts within the boundaries of San Diego County have collaborated to adopt by an ordinance for each district, the 2016 California Fire Code and amendments applicable to each district.
+The 2017 Consolidated Fire Code consists of the County's 2017 Fire Code as currently amended and adopted in Title 9, Division 6, Chapter 1 of the County Code, and the amedments of each fire protection district to the Building Standards Code based upon their respective determinations as to what amendments are reasonably necessary because of local climatic, geological and topographical conditions within the district, which are hereby ratified.

-Section 2: The County of San Diego ratifies the 2014 Consolidated Fire Code to read as follows:
+Section 2: The County of San Diego ratifies the 2017 Consolidated Fire Code to read as follows:

-2014 CONSOLIDATED FIRE CODE FOR THE 16 FIRE PROTECTION DISTRICTS IN SAN DIEGO COUNTY
+2017 CONSOLIDATED FIRE CODE FOR THE 14 FIRE PROTECTION DISTRICTS IN SAN DIEGO COUNTY